-In an old issue of Inside Kung Fu, Lucas mentioned that when he conceived Star Wars, he envisioned Bruce Lee as the leader of the Jedi warriors.
-Had he lived, he would definitely have been cast (given how Toshiro Mifune was considered for the role of Obi-Wan Kenobi).
+In an old issue of Inside Kung Fu, Lucas mentioned that when he conceived Star Wars, he had envisioned Bruce Lee as the leader of the Jedi warriors.
+Had Bruce lived, he would definitely have been cast (given how Toshiro Mifune was considered for the role of Obi-Wan Kenobi).
 Bruce’s predilection for philosophy would’ve elevated the ambitious screenplay in the same way that the other actors had forced Lucas to remove the clunky exposition.
 The budget would’ve been bigger with Bruce being the biggest star.
-With this put into light, perhaps The Prodigal Son would have been advertised as being a comeback and a swansong.
+With this put into light, perhaps The Prodigal Son would’ve been advertised as being a comeback and a swansong.
 He partook in enough surprising self-deprecation to be less than macho as seen in a piece of artwork that he did with his son where only Brandon is musclebound.
-If Bruce wanted to stop bothersome producers from wanting to cast him again, the tagline would have been: “The Kung Fu king is a drag queen.”
+If Bruce wanted to stop bothersome producers from wanting to cast him again, the tagline would’ve been: “The Kung Fu king is a drag queen.”

-A final word: people will question the cover image but, like H.K. film-makers, Lucas didn’t want testimonials included on his Star Wars posters.
+People will question this article’s cover but, like H.K. film-makers, Lucas didn’t want testimonials included on his Star Wars posters.
 Not only would it distract from what it is you’re advertising but ringing endorsements always mean more from word of mouth.
-I’ve been trying to find this poster for over a decade because it foreshadowed the death of Wei Pai’s character.
-I always thought that he was wasted by being given this character to play.
-We never get to see him fight, although Sammo liked to cast against type (much akin to Lucas in that respect).
-We never saw his death in the movie, so this would imply that it is a deleted scene.
+I’ve been trying to find the above poster for over a decade because it explains the absence of Wei Pai’s character.
+I always thought that Wei was wasted by being given this character to play.
+We never get to see him fight, although Sammo liked to cast against type – much akin to Lucas in that respect.
+We never saw Wei’s death in the movie, so this would imply that it is a deleted scene.
 I can’t help but think that the deletion of his death scene was because of him suffering from Tourette’s syndrome.
 This was the same reason why he didn’t get to do that many movies with the Venom mob.
 His next and final H.K. movie came out seven years later.